 The History of Valentine’s Day and Cards

-The-History-of-Valentine's-Celebrating Valentine’s Day is a fun tradition for most of us.
+Celebrating Valentine’s Day is a fun tradition for most of us.
 A day of love and sharing with those we love.
 But, where did all of this start?
 And how did it become a day for love?
 The answers may surprise you, because believe it or not, Hallmark did not invent this Valentine’s Day.

 A Religious Feast Day